 The Clinic is a community-led project whose core purpose is to encourage our school community to share hands-on learning together – students and families.
-We do this by offering the students regular lunch-time (12.45pm – 1.30pm) drop-in sessions.
+We do this by offering the students lunch-time (12.45pm – 1.30pm) drop-in sessions.
+These happen as often as adults have time to run them.
 When a spare room is unavailable for Clinic use, we operate sessions during class time for year or syndicate groups.

 The session’s focus is for the students to have “hands on fun” exposing children to different and unusual experiences with adults from their community.
 A few examples of what the children have done include: making electrical circuits that turned on lights and spun fans, dissecting and exploring the workings of a sheep heart by shooting water through the ventricles, using binocular and digital microscopes to investigate the components of beach sand samples, making healthy dips, experiencing Samoan culture, making a felt square using wool, drawing caveman art, and using a sewing machine.

 At each session we have a session leader who runs the session along with the support of other parents.
 There is also always one person from the Clinic team allocated to each session who will work closely with the session leader prior to the session being run to ensure they have the resources and support they require.
 On the day they will oversee and provide additional support.